microsoft/generative-ai-for-beginners/07-building-chat-applications/README.md

 ### Implementing Responsible AI Practices in Chat Applications

 Microsoft's approach to Responsible AI has identified six principles that should guide AI development and use.
-Below are the principles, their definition, and things a chat developer should consider any why they should take them seriously.
+Below are the principles, their definition, and things a chat developer should consider and why they should take them seriously.

 | Principles             | Microsoft's Definition                                | Considerations for Chat Developer                                      | Why It's Important                                                                     |
 | ---------------------- | ----------------------------------------------------- | ---------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |